10 Foods That Might Be Sabotaging Your Weight Loss Goals

 This quick cooking carb from exotic lands may trick you into thinking it’s "hearty," but the truth is that couscous is really a tiny white pasta with nearly zero nutritional value.
 Made popular in vegetarian and foodie communities, it’s a highly processed grain product made from little balls of durum wheat or semolina flour.

-And while it is possible to find whole wheat couscous, often your better option is to choose quinoa, bulgur, or cracked wheat for a hearty complex grain that delivers dietary fiber, protein and other essential vitamins and minerals too.
+And while it is possible to find whole wheat couscous, often your better bet is to go for quinoa, bulgur, or cracked wheat for a heartier complex grain that delivers dietary fiber, protein and other essential vitamins and minerals too.
+The key is to pair your hearty grain with protein and vegetables for optimal benefit.

 6) Commercial Granola